mauronigro85/image_compressor/README.md

 #### Mauro Nigro

 ## Description
 We built several image_compressor algorithms.
-The code is written in Python language
+The code is written in Python language.
-* Particular implementaiton of K-means algorithm with basic sintaxis:
-* Implementation of K-means algorithm with Scikit-Learn library:

 ## Dataset

+## Particular implementaiton of K-means algorithm with basic sintaxis:
 * Display the image to compress (.png or .jpg)
 * Transform the original data to make it adequate for processing
 * Construction of the K-means algorithm in four steps: